5 Tips and Tricks: Maximize Beanstack for Your Summer Reading Challenge

 • Create staff-specific reading challenges.

-If your team is excited about Beanstack and can easily explain to families how to register and participate, your summer reading program can reach more patrons.
+If your team is excited about Beanstack and can easily explain to families how to register and participate, your summer reading program can reach more readers.

 promote